sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Safari does not provide any way to achieve this.
 You will have to send a [feature request to Apple](https://feedbackassistant.apple.com).
 Tell them they need to add support for opening a URL in a specific Safari Tab Group from AppleScript and Shortcuts.

+#### Some browsers are missing

+If the browsers are in the “~/Applications” folder or are browser profiles, see below.

 #### Velja does not show browsers from the user “~/Applications” folder

 Apple generally recommends putting apps in the global “/Applications” folder.
 Third-party apps like Velja get automatic access to this one, but not to the user “~/Applications” folder.

-Velja does prompt for permission to the user “~/Applications” folder on the first launch if it exists.
-But if you created it later on or did not get the prompt for some reason, you can force it.
-Quit Velja, then launch Velja while pressing <kbd>Control</kbd> + <kbd>Option</kbd>.
+Try clicking the “More › Reset Access” button in the Velja menu.

 #### I have Mastodon links set to open in a specific browser, but it opens in the Ivory app {#ivory-mastodon}